Best Things To Do in Hastings, UK | Seafront Attractions & More

 Where To Stay in Hastings

 With so many popular Hastings places to visit, you might want to stay a few days to experience it all.
-Here are a few of the top accommodation options in the area.
+Here are a few of the top accommodation options and Hastings seafront hotels in the area.

 The Lansdowne Hotel offers 4-star accommodation on Hastings’ seafront.
 It is set in a beautiful Victorian structure and is within walking distance of many top attractions.

-The Royal Victoria Hotel is another great seafront accommodation option that’s within walking distance to the serene shores.
+The Royal Victoria Hotel is another one of the great hotels in Hastings seafront that’s within walking distance to the serene shores.
 It sits in an old-age building that dates back to 1828.

 How To Get to Hastings, England